CloudCannon/rosey-astro-starter/README.md

 ### Blog & Documentation Pages

+This workflow is more suited to static sites built with components, rather than a markdown heavy site.

+Consider using a split-by-directory approach for text heavy sites.
+In practice, sites will often be a mix of both.
+In such cases - as long as snippets aren't needed, this workflow will handle both.

 Blog section with tags and pagination included.

 Documentation, blog and other text heavy sections should replicate how the blog section is implemented in this template.

-The blog pages in this template use MDX to allow for snippets.
+The blog pages in this template DO NOT allow for snippets.
 Snippets allow you to use HTML components throughout your markdown text.
+Rendering of these components is usually handled by the SSG build.
+Since we are using markdown-it, rather than the SSG, to build the translated markdown into HTML, snippets aren't supported.

 A common layout, with changing markdown content is favored for these kinds of text heavy pages, rather than using Bookshop components - which are defined and managed in your markdown pages frontmatter.
 These text heavy pages will be edited in CloudCannon's content editor, rather than the visual editor used for building pages with Bookshop components.

-For the main page content, rosey ids are statically generated via the page url, so that translations are preserved between changes to the original content, and a diff is shown to help editors update their translations.
+For the main page content, rosey ids are statically generated via the page url, so that translations are preserved between changes to the original content.
+A diff is shown to help editors update their translations if the original content changes.

 ### Image Optimization